MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 * OneLake storage up to 1 TB.

+* Up to 5 Fabric trial capacities per tenant.

-* Users can create Fabric items and collaborate with others in the Fabric trial capacity.
+* The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 This includes:
   * Creating [Workspaces](workspaces.md) (folders) for projects that support Fabric capabilities.
-  * Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborate on them with other Fabric users.
+  * Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.
   * Creating analytics solutions using Fabric items.

 When you start a Fabric trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
 You don't have access to your capacity until you put something into it.
 To begin using your Fabric trial, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity using the *Trial* license mode, and then all the items in that workspace are saved and executed in that capacity.

+Your license is upgraded to Premium Per User (PPU) for the duration of the trial.
+Your Account manager still displays your non-trial license.
+But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.

+There are a few key features that aren't available on trial capacities.
+These include CoPilot, Trusted Workspace Identity, and VNet.

 ## Existing Power BI users

 If you're an existing Power BI user, you can skip to [Start the Fabric trial](#start-the-fabric-trial).
+During the trial if you have a free or Pro license, it is upgraded to PPU.

 ## Users who are new to Power BI

 The Fabric trial requires a Power BI license.
 Navigate to https://app.fabric.microsoft.com to sign up for a Power BI *free* license.
 Once you have a Power BI license, you can start the Fabric trial.
+For the duration of the trial, that license is upgraded to PPU.

+You may already have a license and not realize it.
+For example, some versions of Microsoft 365 include a Fabric free or Power BI Pro license.

 ## Start the Fabric trial